A Survey on Recent Advances in LLM-Based Multi-turn Dialogue Systems: EVALUATION APPROACHES

 where $W$ is a word sequence of length $N$, $P(w_1w_2\dots w_N)$ is the probability of that word sequence.

 \paragraph{DIST-n} DIST-n \cite{li2015diversity} is used to measure the diversity of response sequence for dialogue generation by calculating the number of distinct unigrams and bigrams in generated responses.
 The value is scaled by total number of generated tokens to avoid favoring long sentences.
 DIST-1 and DIST-2 are respectively the number of the distinct unigrams and bigrams divided by total number of generated words.
+While DIST-n encourages diversity, it may compromise coherence and relevance in favor of generating more varied responses.

 \paragraph{Recall@K} Recall@K is one of the standard approaches to evaluate.
+While it is effective for evaluating relevance, it does not provide an assessment of the quality of individual responses.
 For query $q$, it is defined as a radio of the number of relevant(positive) examples within the top-k ranked examples to the total number of relevant examples for $q$ given by $|P_q|$.
 It is denoted by $R^{k}_{\Omega}(q)$ when compute for query $q$ and database $\Omega$ and function $H(.)$ is the Heaviside step function.
 Therefore, it can be expressed as: